The Spring of Orahovica

-The Spring of Orahovica (Croatian: Orahovačko proljeće) is a popular cultural and tourist festival in the Virovitica-Podravina County in Slavonia, Croatia.
-Held annually at the beginning of June, the event celebrates Orahovica, a popular tourist destination in the county, and officially marks the beginning of the summer tourist season.
-It lasts six days.
+The Spring of Orahovica (Croatian: Orahovačko proljeće) is a cultural and tourist festival in the Virovitica-Podravina County in Slavonia, Croatia.
+Held annually at the beginning of June, the six-day event celebrates Orahovica, a tourist destination in the county, and officially marks the beginning of the summer tourist season.

 Flower Parade

 The Spring of Orahovica traces its origins to the Flower Parade, an event that originated in 1957.
 Today, the Flower Parade is made up of a series of events that are held on the last day of the celebration, which always falls on the first Sunday of June.
 The procession is organized along the town’s main street.
 With children costumed as flowers, cultural clubs wearing folk costumes, and a brass marching band, the parade represents the historical, natural, and cultural riches of the town.
 After the parade, there is a folklore festival, which marks the end of the event.